ubc-library-rc/gis-intro-leaflet/index.md

 ---
 # Introduction to Web Mapping

-This is a beginner-level workshop intended for anyone interested in making dynamic and interactive maps.
-Participants will first be introduced to the concept of a web map and shown the various tools and platforms available for making them.
-A hands-on section will follow, in which participants will explore the code that powers a web map and customize "boilerplate code" to make a web map of attractions across Vancouver.
+This is a beginner-level workshop intended for anyone interested in making interactive maps.
+Participants will first be introduced to the concept of a web map and shown the various tools and platforms available for web mapping.
+A hands-on section will follow, in which participants will explore the code that powers a web map and customize it to make a web map of their own.
 Upon completion of this workshop, participants will

-- Understand the anatomy of a web map, that is, the various components that power an interactive and dynamic map hosted on the web;
+- Understand the anatomy of a web map, that is, the various components that work together to power an interactive and dynamic map hosted on the web;
-- Have a sense of the different tools and platforms for web mapping, including their advantages and disadvantages relative to individuals' goals and skillsets; and
+- Become familiar with the different tools and platforms available for web mapping, including the advantages and disadvantages of each; and
 - Be equipped with the fundamental knowledge and skills to begin web mapping on their own.

-## What you will build
+Below is an example of the map we will build, showing parks and points of interest across Vancouver.

 <iframe src="./content/parks-map.html" style="width:100%; height:520px; border:none;"> </iframe>

 ----